Lovinity/wwsu/README.md

                 "createdAt": "2018-11-08T03:34:33.000Z", // When the listener record was logged.
 Use this for pinning the listener count to a time stamp.
                 "updatedAt": "2018-11-08T03:34:33.000Z",
                 "ID": 10809,
-                "dj": "", // If this listener record was logged during a show, this will include the name of the DJ / Host "listeners": 1 // Number of connected online listeners at this logged time },
+                "dj": null, // If this listener record was logged during a show, this will include the DJ ID.
+                "listeners": 1 // Number of connected online listeners at this logged time },
             ...